nautes-labs/website/src/en/guide/user-guide/code-repo.md

 ### Execute List Repository Authorizations Request

 Use the curl command or other tools to execute the API request to list repository authorizations.
-The response example for the repository authorizations list is shown below:
+The response example for the repository authorization list is shown below:

 ```yaml
     {